 There may be other another common culprit to blame, however….

 Chinch bugs are a very prevalent problem here in Central Pennsylvania for residential lawns.
 Adults are only about 1/6 of an inch in size, so they’re very tiny and hard to spot.

-Chinch bugs do their damage to a lawn with their piercing-sucking mouth-parts.
-They drain the chlorophyll from the leaf tissue of your lawn (the green stuff that helps the plant turn sunlight into food).
+They do their damage to a lawn with their piercing-sucking mouth-parts.
+Chinch bugs drain the chlorophyll from the leaf tissue of your lawn (the green stuff that helps the plant turn sunlight into food).
 Once they’ve done that, they inject a toxin (almost like they’re vomiting) back into the plant, that causes it to turn brown and then die.
 Chinch bugs have two generations per year, but according to Penn State, can have a partial 3rd generation in years where summer is longer.

 Well, there you have it.
-This list is not exhaustive, but you have a number of potential causes for the “browning” you’re experiencing with the lawn.
+This list is not exhaustive, but you have a number of answers for “Why is my lawn dying? in the Summer.
 If you’d like help with a plan of action for helping your lawn recover, be sure to check out next blog post, or feel free to Contact Us for a professional consultation.

 Note: picture of Pythium blight courtesy of NC State’s “TurfFiles” blog.
 You can read the original post here.